 - job offers

 - discipline and grievances

-An employer who is recruiting staff may make limited enquiries about a person’s health or impairment, but needs to think carefully about whether the question is one that is appropriate at that stage, such as helping decide if or how they can take part in the interview, or carry out a task that is an essential part of the work.
+Further, an employer who is recruiting staff may make limited enquiries about a person’s health or impairment, but needs to think carefully about whether the question is one that is appropriate at that stage, such as helping decide if or how they can take part in the interview, or carry out a task that is an essential part of the work.
 Similarly, a disabled person cannot be chosen for redundancy or forced to retire just because they have an impairment.
 Any selection process must be fair and balanced for all employees.
-Further information can be found here and on the Chartered Institute of Personnel and Development website.
+More information can be found on the CIPD (Chartered Institute of Personnel and Development website.

 Schools or other education providers must not treat disabled students unfavourably.
 This includes direct discrimination such as refusing admission to a student because of an impairment, or preventing a disabled pupil from going outside at break time because it takes too long to get there, as well as indirect discrimination, such as only providing application forms in one format that may not be accessible.

 All publicly funded schools and local authorities must try to identify and help assess children with special educational needs and disabilities (SEND).
 All children’s education, health and care (EHC) plans or statements of special educational needs must be reviewed annually.

 Students in further or higher education (including applicants) must not be discriminated against, harassed or victimised by their FE or HE Institution because of their impairment.
 For further information see Equality and Human Rights Commission website

 If you’re being questioned or interviewed at a police station you have certain rights depending on your impairment.
 For example if you are deaf, hearing-impaired or have speech difficulties, the police should arrange for an interpreter to be present with you.
 A person with learning disabilities should only be interviewed when an “appropriate adult” is present

 These are the modifications people or organisations may have to do make it easier for a disabled person to access or do something, and to avoid the risk of discriminating against that person.
 They fit into three broad categories: